naumenko-sa/cre/README.md

 This work was inspired by
 * [bcbio](https://github.com/chapmanb/bcbio-nextgen/) and [gemini](https://github.com/arq5x/gemini) teams.
 Thank you all!
-* Kristin Kernohan from Children Hospital of Eastern Ontario (CHEO), who generated most ideas about the report contents.
+* Kristin Kernohan from Children's Hospital of Eastern Ontario (CHEO), who generated most ideas about the report contents.
 Thank you, Kristin, for all of the discussions!

 Thank you colleagues at [CCM](https://ccm.sickkids.ca/), for seminars and personal discussions.